visioncortex/vtracer/README.md

 ## Web App

 VTracer and its [core library](//github.com/visioncortex/visioncortex) is implemented in [Rust](//www.rust-lang.org/).
 It provides us a solid foundation to develop robust and efficient algorithms and easily bring it to interactive applications.
-The webapp is a perfect showcase of the capability of the Rust + HTML5 platform.
+The webapp is a perfect showcase of the capability of the Rust + wasm platform.

 ![screenshot](docs/images/screenshot-01.png)

 ![screenshot](docs/images/screenshot-02.png)

-## Command Line
+## Cmd App

 ```sh
 visioncortex VTracer 0.4.0